parampreetham/GenesisMark/README.md

 **A platform to verify, trace, and authenticate digital content in the age of AI.**

-GenesisMark provides a transparent and secure system to verify, trace, and authenticate original digital content.
-By combining (test) watermarking, decentralized storage (IPFS), and blockchain immutability, it empowers creators to prove originality and helps audiences trust digital media.
+GenesisMark provides a transparent and secure system for **authenticated users** to verify, trace, and authenticate original digital content.
+It combines (test) watermarking, decentralized storage (IPFS), and blockchain immutability to empower creators.

 ## 💡 The Problem

-With the exponential rise of AI-generated images and videos on social media, it has become increasingly difficult to verify the authenticity of digital content.
-Users often encounter deepfakes, manipulated visuals, or untraceable AI-generated media that erodes trust and accountability.
-There is a critical need for a transparent and secure system to verify, trace, and authenticate original digital content.
+With the exponential rise of AI-generated images and videos, it's difficult to verify content authenticity.
+This platform allows registered users to create an immutable, on-chain proof of their content's origin.

 ## ✨ Core Features

-* **Simple Upload:** Upload photos via a simple React interface.
+* **User Authentication:** Secure registration and login flow using **Firestore**, **JWT**, and `bcrypt` password hashing.
+* **Protected Routes:** Only authenticated users can access the core upload and verify features.
 * **Watermarking:** Applies a (currently visible) watermark using a Python/OpenCV backend script.
 * **Unique Hashing:** Generates unique content hashes (SHA-256 for integrity, Perceptual Hash for similarity).
 * **Blockchain Registration:** Registers a timestamped proof of authenticity on a secure blockchain (Hardhat local node).